developer-onizuka/BigTable/README.md

 <br>

 # 1. Time buckets or Single-timestamp rows
-**Time buckets** : In a time bucket pattern, each row in your table represents a "bucket" of time, such as an hour, day, or month.
-A row key includes a non-timestamp identifier, such as week49, for the time period recorded in the row, along with other identifying data. <br><br>
+**Time buckets** : In a time bucket pattern, each row in your table represents a "bucket" of time, such as an hour, day, or month. **A row key includes a non-timestamp identifier, such as week49**, for the time period recorded in the row, along with other identifying data.
+Data adding for the direction of Column or Cell.<br><br>
-**Single-timestamp rows** : In this pattern, you create a row for each new event or measurement instead of adding cells to columns in existing rows.
-The row key suffix is the timestamp value.
-Tables that follow this pattern tend to be tall and narrow, and each column in a row contains only one cell. <br>
+**Single-timestamp rows** : In this pattern, you create a row for each new event or measurement instead of adding cells to columns in existing rows. **The row key suffix is the timestamp value.** Tables that follow this pattern tend to be tall and narrow, and each column in a row contains only one cell. <br>

 | | Advantages | Disadvantages |
 |:---|:---|:---|